anders94/api-docs/source/includes/_http-private.md

 For withdrawals which support payment IDs, (such as XMR) you may optionally specify "paymentId".

-For currencies where there are multiple networks to choose from you need to specify the param: `currencyToWithdrawAs`.
+For currencies where there are multiple networks to choose from (currently only USDT) you need to specify the param: `currencyToWithdrawAs`.
 For USDT use currencyToWithdrawAs=USDTTRON or USDTETH.
 The default for USDT is Omni which is used if currencyToWithdrawAs is not specified.

 ## returnFeeInfo